-BC has implemented many effective strategies for prevention and harm reduction in youth, which could effective other regions as the opioid crisis spreads east.31,32 While increasing the availability of naloxone kits, encouraging bystanders to call 911, and minimizing risk factors for addiction are areas for further improvement in BC, a bolder approach would be decriminalization of all illegal drugs, which would improve the safety of drug consumption and allow policing costs to be redirected towards treatment and prevention programs.
-While a controversial strategy, it has been highly successful in Portugal, which in the midst of a heroin epidemic decriminalized drugs in 2001 and now has one of the lowest fatal overdose rates in the world.33 What is clear is that the opioid crisis is a complex issue that will require a multipronged approach to overcome.
+British Columbia has implemented many effective strategies for overdose prevention and harm reduction in youth, which could serve as an effective model for other regions as the opioid crisis spreads east.31,32 While increasing the availability of naloxone kits, encouraging bystanders to call 911, and minimizing risk factors for addiction are areas for further improvement in British Columbia, a bolder approach would be decriminalization of all illegal drugs, which would improve the safety of drug consumption and allow policing costs to be re–directed towards treatment and prevention programs.
+While a controversial strategy, it has been highly successful in Portugal, which, in the midst of a heroin epidemic, decriminalized drugs in 2001 and now has one of the lowest fatal overdose rates in the world.33 What is clear is that the opioid crisis is a complex issue that will require a multi–pronged approach to overcome.

 WORD COUNT: 998

 Table 1.
-Overdose deaths in Canada and BC, 20162017
+Overdose deaths in Canada and British Columbia, 2016–2017